isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 Open during Public Holidays except on the first day of Chinese New Year.

 **ADMISSION**<br>
-Free for Singapore citizens and PRs and Friends of the Museum (FOM).
+Free admission for Citizens, Permanent Residents, children aged 6 and below,  Friends of the Museums (FOM) and 1 guest of each FOM member.

 For foreign visitors : $3 per person